 To support these aims all of the operating staff together with their families are housed in good quality houses on the Estate and are paid well compared to their peers in the industry.
 Over the period 2010 to 2016 more than £3 million was spent improving the facilities for the cows, the treatment of waste, the storage of food and to make operations that much safer.
 More investment is required in the future to improve some of our other facilities.

 In 2012, the decision was taken to make the Henden herd a closed herd.
 This means that we do not buy livestock in, we grow our own.
 We also only graze and feed our livestock on our land.
 We do not take them at times of the year to feed elsewhere.
 This greatly reduces the chance of disease being imported such as BVD, Johnes’s disease, IBR, infectious Mastitis, infectious causes of lameness and TB.
 Our breeding is focused on the health and welfare traits, which should see a cumulative permanent improvement in the quality and robustness of our herd, whilst not compromising milk yield.

 Over the past four years we have been considering how big our herd should be.
 The common view is that the larger the scale of the business the better the economics.
 In simplistic terms this is true, but however good one is the all important matter of attention to detail will likely suffer.
 It follows that the risks to staff and livestock welfare will increase.
 So, too, are the risks associated with the potential for environmental damage.
 In our case we have decided that our farm and estate can comfortably handle a herd of up to 290 cows and that we should aim to milk around 240 per day..
 We believe that handling more cows would take the farm outside its comfort zone.
-The housing capacity for cows would be pushed, milking times would get longer and the land we own would be challenged to cope with the supply of food required and to absorb the waste produced.
+The housing capacity for cows would be pushed, milking times would get longer and the land we own would be challenged to provide the food required and to absorb the waste produced.